-But in 2017, the boyfriend I knew I’d marry died.
+But then, the boyfriend I knew I’d marry died.

 The few days preceding his passing left tension between us.
 We weren’t in a rough patch, but I can think of better terms for us to have been on before he died.
 His sudden death didn’t allow me to say goodbye or have any last conversations.